maciejg-git/litewind-alpine-documentation/documentation/introduction.md

 - the directives and attributes for other elements inside component are bound with the `x-bind` directive
 - some directives are bound directly in the template to allow customization.
 These include, for example, `x-text`, `x-for`, `x-transition` etc.
 - some elements have `class-*` attributes to add styles depending on the variant of the element.
 These classes are added or removed from the element with the Alpine `x-bind:class` directive

+### Alpine CSP build

+Most components should reliably work on CSP build of Alpine however there are few limitations:

+- some examples may contain javascript in the template on the elements that do not belong to the component to make them more clear and concise